zmy-farmer/julia/doc/manual/variables-and-scoping.rst

 Note that the interactive prompt (aka REPL) is in the global scope of the module ``Main``.

+Within the global scopes, the `global` keyword is never necessary, although allowed.

 .. _man-local-scope:

 Local Scope
 -----------

-A new local scope is introduced by most code-blocks, see above :ref:`table <man-scope-table>` for a complete list.
-A local scope *usually* inherits all the variables from its parent scope, both for reading and writing.
-There are two subtypes of local scopes, hard and soft, with slightly different rules concerning what variables are inherited.
+A new local scope is introduced by most code blocks (see above :ref:`table <man-scope-table>` for a complete list).
+A local scope inherits all the variables from a parent local scope, both for reading and writing.
+Additionally, the local scope inherits all globals that are assigned to in its parent global scope block (if it is surrounded by a global `if` or `begin` scope).
 Unlike global scopes, local scopes are not namespaces, thus variables in an inner scope cannot be retrieved from the parent scope through some sort of qualified access.

-The following rules and examples pertain to both hard and soft local scopes.
+The following rules and examples pertain to local scopes.
 A newly introduced variable in a local scope does not back-propagate to its parent scope.
 For example, here the ``z`` is not introduced into the top-level scope:

 .. doctest::